yehia67/documentation/node-software/0.1/alphanet/how-to-guides/subscribe-to-events.md

 :::info:
 The `value` field has a non-zero value so that the transaction hash is unique for each transaction.
 No IOTA tokens are transferred.
-At the moment the ZMQ endpoint only supports the tx topic.
+At the moment the ZMQ endpoint only supports the `tx` event.
 :::